Instructor: Thomas Hajduk

-Assessment Tool: Rating Scale for Running Business Meetings (pdf)
+Assessment: Rating Scale for Assessing Leadership in Business Meetings

-I constructed a rating scale that decomposes the activity of leading meetings into three chronological components: (1) preparing for the meeting, (2) conducting the meeting, and (3) following up after the meeting.
-Each of these components is divided into a series of measurable behaviors.
-All behaviors are scored on a 0-5 numerical scale for a total of 100 points.
+I constructed a rating scale that decomposes the skill of running meetings into three chronological components: (1) preparing for the meeting, (2) conducting the meeting, and (3) following up after the meeting.
+Each component is described as a set of measurable behaviors, which are scored on a numerical scale.
+As part of the course activities, students take turns running business meetings.
+I complete the rating scale and write notes in the margins as a student runs a meeting.
+I give the student feedback on the first two components immediately after class, and I give the student feedback on the third component after the student sends out a written summary of the meeting.

-Students get their feedback immediately after the business meeting.
-The impact has been two-fold, to student learning and to my own teaching.
-For students, they can see their progress, especially if they have been working on a particular aspect of their leadership skills.
-For myself, it has made my teaching more focused because I am more aware of what students are working on.
+Consistent use of this rating scale allows students to see their progression, especially if they have been working on a particular aspect of their leadership skills.
+It has also made my teaching more focused because I am more aware of what students are working on.

 CONTACT US to talk with an Eberly colleague in person!